-- 2. Interest rates are down and still falling.
-The prime rate is down to 10 1/2 percent, way down from the 21 percent that prevailed when President Reagan took office.
+- 2. Interest rates are down.
+The prime rate is at 10 1/2 percent, way down from the 21 percent that prevailed when President Reagan took office.
 Home mortgage rates are down since last year.
 Long-term rates for business loans are off about 3 points from a year ago. - 3.
 Lower taxes with major improvements in tax equity will help buoy the recovery, both on the consumer side and on the investment side.
 The combined effect of the 1981 and 1982 tax bills has been to lower individual taxes over 3 years by \$344 billion, as well as improve compliance and tax fairness.
 Lower individual rates boost personal income and restore incentive, while favorable capital cost recovery rules should spur investment. - 4.
-Housing starts are up at a 1.8 million annual rate, the highest in 3 years; the stock market is up 460 points over last August.
+Housing starts are up at a 1.8 million annual rate, the highest in 3 years; the stock market is up over 400 points since last August; car sales are at a 7.3 million rate.
 These are tangible evidence of recovery.
 Consumer confidence is rising; retail sales rose 1.6 percent in March, 1.7 percent in April, and 2.1 percent in May, and auto sales were up 5.2 percent in the first 10 days in May.
 Inventories have been cut to their lowest levels in 2 years, and have begun to rise again. - B. Unemployment.
-The January drop in unemployment to 10.4 percent was followed by further declines down to 10.1 percent in May.
+The January drop in unemployment to 10.4 percent was followed by further declines down to 10.0 percent in June, and the number of jobs rose 1.2 million in June.
 Unemployment, of course, remains the major negative in the economic picture.
 High unemployment has to come down and stay down without inflationary stimulus-that is what we have failed to do in the past.
-Total employment is up 1/2 million since December. - o Clearly there is a bipartisan consensus for more jobs.
+Since January, employment is up 4 1/2 million. - o Clearly there is a bipartisan consensus for more jobs.
 But resuming the inflationary policies of the past will not create lasting jobs, just an illusion of prosperity that leaves us worse off the next time we try to get "off the wagon." - o That means the most important thing we must do is judge carefully the degree of stimulus the economy can and should take, consistent with a firm anti-inflation policy.
 The Federal Reserve will play a key role, and has already shown a willingness to adjust its short-term goals based on its assessment of the economy.
 We will not allow the recession to continue, but we will not reinflate the economy, either.